 - The trucking company

-More than one of these parties may be liable for your truck accident injuries, and a seasoned truck accident attorney will be able to determine their degree of responsibility.
-Our attorneys have experience handling cases involving truck crashes.
+More than one of these parties may be liable for your truck accident injuries, and an experienced truck accident attorney will be able to determine their degree of responsibility.
+Our attorneys have experience handling cases involving large truck crashes.
 Their skill and knowledge allow us to make sound assessments regarding liability for each injured client.

 Ensuring the safety of truck drivers and those carrying goods in interstate commerce is important to the federal government.
 Federal regulations are established by the Federal Motor Carrier Safety Administration.
-These regulations apply to every element of the trucking industry, including manufacturers of trucks, truck drivers, and trucking companies.
+These regulations apply to every element of the trucking industry, including manufacturers of trucks, commercial truck drivers, or trucking companies.

-Truck drivers must be at least twenty-one years of age and speak fluent English.
-They must also hold a valid commercial driver’s license.
+Anyone who operates a commercial vehicle must be at least twenty-one years of age and speak fluent English.
+Commercial truck drivers must also hold a valid commercial driver’s license.
 These drivers must also pass a physical examination every two years.
 Truck drivers must also refrain from using alcohol or drugs while on duty, including any prescription drugs that may influence their ability to operate a vehicle in a safe manner.

 Trucking companies must keep accurate records of every inspection and repair associated with every individual truck.
 The companies must also hold regularly scheduled mechanical inspections and conduct repairs before permitting a truck to travel on a long trip.
 The companies must also review every truck driver’s records every year as well as verify the drivers’ records and check their references.

 Commercial trucks are also not allowed to hold a load of more than 20,000 pounds per axle or exceed the maximum gross vehicle weight of 80,000 pounds.
-If a company fails to follow these guidelines, its drivers may cause and be liable for accidents involving individuals, passenger vehicles, and other trucks.
+If a company fails to follow these guidelines, its drivers may cause and be responsible for a truck accident involving individuals, passenger vehicles, and other trucks.

 Truck Driver Fatigue and Truck Accidents

 Truck driver fatigue is a serious problem that can lead to catastrophic accidents.
-Drivers may spend too many hours operating their vehicles.
+Truck drivers in Texas may spend too many hours operating their vehicles.
 The FMCSA established rules that place limits on the maximum hours that truck drivers are permitted to operate their vehicles.